+ActingUser

-ActingUser Name The user who performed the audited action, in the format DOMAIN\username for Active Directory authentication or just the username for Keyfactor Identity Provider.
+The user who performed the audited action, in the format DOMAIN\username for Active Directory authentication or typically just the username for an identity provider other than Active Directory.
 For actions initiated by the Keyfactor Command Service, this will be Timer Service.
-Supports the %ME% token (see Advanced Searches on page 722).
+Supports the %ME% token (see Advanced Searches on page 742).